mifi/ezshare/README.md

 - [Windows](https://github.com/mifi/ezshare/releases/latest/download/ezshare-win.zip)
 - [Linux](https://github.com/mifi/ezshare/releases/latest/download/ezshare-linux.zip)

 Then extract the executable and put it in a folder where you can run it from the command line.
+You may have to right click the icon and then press "Open" first (on Mac.)

 ## Usage